Rezoning Commercial Property

 Third, once your case has been presented and approved by the appropriate body within your jurisdiction, you will need to submit a formal application for rezoning with all required documentation and fees paid in full before any work can begin on your project.

-It is essential to create a differentiation between a rezoning and a development application.
+It is essential to differentiate between a rezoning and a development application.

 They do not refer to the same thing at all.